diofant/diofant/docs/tutorial/intro.rst

 Diofant is the ability to do all sorts of computations symbolically: simplify expressions, compute derivatives, integrals, and limits, solve equations, work with matrices, and much more.
-Diofant includes modules for plotting, printing (like 2D pretty printed output of math formulas, or `\LaTeX`), code generation, combinatorics, number theory, logic, and more.
+Diofant includes modules for printing (like 2D pretty printed output of math formulas, or `\LaTeX`), code generation, combinatorics, number theory, logic, and more.
 Here is a small sampling of the sort of symbolic power Diofant is capable of, to whet your appetite.